 Holika, Hiranyakashyapu, and Prahalad

-Origin of Holi traces to the time immemorial, the ancient festival of colours finds its mention in numerous scriptures, Jaimini’s Purvamimamsa-Sutras and Kathaka-Grhya-Sutras with have detailed descriptions of the celebration of the festival.
-It has been also mentioned in much-revered texts such as the Narad Purana and Bhavishyad Purana.
-The widely circulated legend about the origin of the festival is the burning of Holika ashes, somebody but Holika who was said to have an immunity to fire and the eventual defeat of the Asura King Hiranyakashyapu.
+The origin of Holi traces to time immemorial.
+The ancient festival of colours finds its mention in numerous scriptures, Jaimini’s Purvamimamsa-Sutras and Kathaka-Grhya-Sutras with detailed descriptions of the celebration of the festival.
+It has also been mentioned in much-revered texts such as the Narada Purana and Bhavishyad Purana.
+The widely circulated legend about the festival’s origin is the burning of Holika ashes, somebody but Holika who was said to have an immunity to fire and the eventual defeat of the Asura King Hiranyakashyapu.

-As the tales have it after Lord Vishnu assassinated the younger brother of the demon lord, Hiranyakashipu.
+As the tales have it after Lord Vishnu assassinated the younger brother of the Asura King, Hiranyakashipu.
 Apart from avenging his brother’s death, and also because he had been granted a boon that earned him five special powers: he could be killed by neither a human being nor an animal, neither indoors nor outdoors, neither at day nor at night, neither by Astra, projectile weapons, nor by any Shastra, handheld weapons, and neither on land nor in water or air, the Asura king had the ulterior motive of ruling the heaven, the earth, and the underworld by defeating Vishnu.
-His boosted ego made Hiranyakashipu feel invincible, on his orders, his whole state started praying him, dismissing the gods, he aimed to establish himself as the principal deity and of all.
+His boosted ego made Hiranyakashipu feel invincible; on his orders, his whole state started praying to him, dismissing the gods; he aimed to establish himself as the principal deity and of all.

 On the other hand, his son Prahlad, maintained his deity to be none but Lord Vishnu.
 Angered, the tyrant king decided to kill Prahlad with the help of Holika, Hiranyakashipu’s sister, who was immune to fire.
 A pyre was lit and Holika sat on it, clutching Prahalad.
-But leaving many including the demon Lord astounded, Prahlad emerged out of the fire unscathed, whereas Holika burned to ashes.
+But astounded many, including the demon Lord, Prahlad emerged out of the fire unscathed, whereas Holika burned to ashes.
 Hiranyakashipu, too, was eventually killed by Vishnu, taking the avatar of Narashima.

-Adding to the smearing of colours on each others’ faces, splashing people with water by throwing water balloons at them and heartily indulging in sweet delicacies that are made especially for the occasion, the observers of the festival also have a beautiful history from the time immemorial to boast of.
+Adding to the smearing of colours on each others’ faces, splashing people with water by throwing water balloons at them and heartily indulging in sweet delicacies made especially for the occasion, the observers of the festival also have a beautiful history from time immemorial to boast.